What States Have Real Estate Reciprocity With Michigan?

 Michigan’s Education Requirements

-If you want to get a Michigan real estate license, you need 40 hours of pre-licensing training.
+To get a Michigan real estate license, you need 40 hours of pre-licensing training.
 Some of the subjects covered include:

 • Property ownership